How to Write Website Copy That SELLS: Guide for Founders

 What is a website copy review?

-• identifies what’s been holding you back from a website copywriting point of view
+identifies what’s been holding you back

 What’s included in a website copy review?

+Well, this really depends on who you work with.
 In most cases, however, a website copy audit looks at things like:

-• Is your tone of voice consistent?
+Is your tone of voice consistent?

-• Is your copy easy to skim and digest, or does it compromise UX and readability?
+Is your copy easy to skim and digest, or does it compromise UX and readability?

-Plus, I usually end up catching many more technical copy mistakes that have secretly been working against my clients.
+Plus, I usually end up catching many more technical website copy mistakes that have secretly been working against my clients.

 What’s NOT part of a website copy review?

-• An actual rewrite.
-An audit is about helping you optimise what you already have.
-So, a website website copywriter will tell you what needs changing and how.
-Then, you will be the one who puts that into practice.
-That’s why a copy audit is much cheaper than traditional copywriting services
+A copy review is about helping you optimise what you already have.
+So, a website copywriter will tell you what needs changing and how.
+Then, you will be the one who puts their actionable advice into practice.

 So, is a website copy review the best option for my business?

-I’ll be honest: no.
+I’ll be completely honest: it depends.

 What are the benefits of a website copy review?